This package has been deprecated

 • e: second and subsequent letters of the second and subsequent words

-Note: You could use any other letters to describe, such as aa$aa or na_me.
+Note: You can use any other letters to describe the pattern, such as aa$aa or na_me.
 What matters is that it takes the first two and last two letters for checking capitalization and whatever is in the middle is "glue".

 2.1 Special transformations